ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 It has x-axis 'carat' with labels 0.5, 1.0, 1.5, 2.0 and 2.5.
 It has y-axis 'price' with labels 0, 5000, 10000 and 15000.
 There is a legend indicating that colour is used to represent color, with 7 levels:
-D represented by colour #F8766D,
+D represented by colour salmon,
-E represented by colour #C49A00,
+E represented by colour goldenrod3,
-F represented by colour #53B400,
+F represented by colour chartreuse3,
-G represented by colour #00C094,
+G represented by colour aquamarine3,
-H represented by colour #00B6EB,
+H represented by colour deepskyblue2,
-I represented by colour #A58AFF and
+I represented by colour mediumpurple1 and
-J represented by colour #FB61D7.
+J represented by colour orchid1.
 The chart is a set of 100 points.
 ```